scicave/math-parser/README.md

 When a member expression is found, properties and methods are allowed to be multi-char, despite of `options.singleCharName`, see: `options.extra.memberExpressions`.

+You can use `a1, a2, ...` as single-char names.

 ## .extra